ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

 * Can connect instance from other VPCs or VPN
 * **Cross-region/accounts via Mount Target IP and peering connection**
 * EFS encryption is are creation only
-* File System Policy can be created to prevent root access, read-only access, anaymouse access and/or enforce in-transit encrpytion for all clients.
+* File System Policy can be created to prevent root access, read-only access, anonymous access and/or enforce in-transit encrpytion for all clients.
 Out of the box.

 # Amazon FSx
 * **Fully managed third-party file systems**